 We select candidates who are seriously considering organic farming or gardening as a career.
 A positive attitude and communication skills are essential.
 Must be able to work as an integral part of a team as well as take on responsibility and work independently.
 The work we do involves a lot of hand labor.
 Our time will be spent with the work of sowing seeds, potting up young plants, setting out transplants, mulching, weeding, watering and harvesting.
 We work hard 40-60 hours over five and a half days week.
 Attainable benchmarks will require effort and sweat.
-A positive attitude, a willingness to work hard and a passion to learn are the most important skills.
+A positive attitude, willingness to work hard and a passion to learn are the most important attributes in a candidate.

 Our program is highlighted by a series of formal learning opportunities.
 Each week we offer a one hour class or field trip to another farm.
 This is a great way to explore new techniques and compare different farming methods.
 Once apprentices learn one farming system it very beneficial to contrast how other farms system are similar or different.
 We participate in the regional CRAFT alliance and also have a deep network of experienced and new farms that we will visit.

-Here is an example of the classes and field trips from 2013 Apprentice Sample Syllabus.
+Here is an example of the classes and field trips from 2013: Apprentice Sample Syllabus

 A farm design project will be assigned to apprentices to encourage them to begin thinking about their own farm.
-During the presentation of the farm design project apprentices’ will receive personal feedback on their farm designs which can help them formulate future goals.
+During the presentation of the farm design project apprentices will receive personal feedback on their farm designs which can help them formulate future goals.

 This is an example of the compensation from previous seasons.
 Exact information for the upcoming season will be covered during the interview process.

-- Simple private room with shared living space in the straw-bale studio.
+Simple private room with shared living space in the straw-bale studio

-- Vegetables in season.
+Vegetables in season

-We share a group meal once a week.
+We share a group meal once a week

-- Workers compensation insurance.
+Workers compensation insurance

-- Sick days as needed.
+Sick days as needed

-5 vacations days.
+5 vacations days

 Our mission is to grow high quality certified organic vegetables and herbs in a sustainable way.
 We farm five acres of intensively cultivated beautiful garden soil and grow nursery crops in a 3,000 square foot greenhouse and have a 5,000 square foot high tunnel.
-We sell vegetables, herbs, and nursery plants at the Charlottesville & Harrisonburg Farmers Markets, state wide plant sales and sell to restaurants, wholesale accounts and have a 100-member CSA.
+We sell vegetables, herbs, and nursery plants at the Charlottesville & Harrisonburg Farmers Markets, state wide plant sales and sell to restaurants, wholesale accounts and have a 60-member CSA.

 Radical Roots Community Farm is located in the Shenandoah Valley seven miles outside of Harrisonburg, Virginia.
 Harrisonburg is a fun college town that has a vibrant downtown with lots of restaurants, yoga, and unique shops.
-The farm is four miles away from the George Washington National Forest which has hiking trails and nice swimming holes and three miles away from the great mountain bike trails at Massanutten Resort.
+The farm is four miles away from the George Washington National Forest, which has hiking trails and nice swimming holes, and three miles away from the great mountain bike trails at Massanutten Resort.